Steve Forbert

-Samuel Stephen "Steve" Forbert (born December 13, 1954) is an American pop/folk singer-songwriter.
+Samuel Stephen Forbert (born December 13, 1954) is an American pop/folk singer-songwriter.
 His 1979 song "Romeo's Tune" reached No. 11 on the U.S. Billboard Hot 100 and No. 13 on the Billboard Adult Contemporary chart.
 It also spent two weeks at No. 8 in Canada.
-Forbert's first four albums all charted on the Billboard 200 chart, with Jackrabbit Slim certified gold.
+Forbert's first four albums all charted on the Billboard 200 chart, with Jackrabbit Slim certified gold in Canada.
 In 2004, his Any Old Time album was nominated for a Grammy Award in the Best Traditional Folk category.
-Forbert has released twenty studio and three live albums.
+Forbert has released 21 studio and 3 live albums.

 Forbert's songs have been recorded by several artists, including Rosanne Cash, Keith Urban, Marty Stuart and Webb Wilder.
 In 2017, a tribute album, An American Troubadour: The Songs of Steve Forbert, was released, with covers of his songs by twenty-one artists.
 Bob Harris of BBC Radio 2 said Forbert has "One of the most distinctive voices anywhere."

 In September 2018, he released his self-penned memoir, Big City Cat: My Life in Folk Rock, with editor Therese Boyd.
 It accompanied the release of his 19th studio album The Magic Tree on Blue Rose Music.

 Early life

 Forbert was born in Meridian, Mississippi, United States.
 As a child, he fell in love with music, even playing air guitar in a pretend band he called The Mosquitos.
 Due to a fascination with Top 40 radio, he proclaimed himself a "music junkie."
-At 17, he started writing songs, and soon moved to New York City in 1976, to experience the punk rock scene of the 1970s.
+At 17, he started writing songs.
+After high school, he attended junior college and worked as a truck driver.
+Forbert moved to New York City in 1976 to experience the punk rock scene of the 1970s.
 There he performed on the street to passersby in Greenwich Village, and had early shows as a singer with a guitar and harmonica at punk club CBGB before moving on to folk venues Kenny's Castaways and Folk City.